inthecatsdreams/PS3-Discord/README.md

 install them like so:

-`pip3 install bs4 requests pypresence --users`
+`pip3 install bs4 requests pypresence --user`